Which Canon RF wide angle lens to choose?

 |

 The lens is, in many ways, similar to the Canon 50mm f/1.8 RF, which clearly shows the compactness of the lens even if only offering a f/2.8 aperture.
 The lens is almost identical to the 50mm in terms of weight and size, with a 7cm length for only 165g.
-The lens is not stabilized nor all-weather and has a 43mm filter diameter.
-The build construction is obviously more plastic than what you find with L series lenses, but still correct.
+The lens is neither stabilized nor weather-sealed and has a 43mm filter diameter.
+The build is obviously more plastic than what you find with L-series lenses, but it is still decent.
 There is only one ring on this lens, the well-known ring with the classic Canon RF lens “diamond” texture.
 There is only one button on the side of the lens, for Focus and Control.
 The “focus” option will let you choose between AF/MF and the “Control” option will let you choose the functionality of the ring.
 Finally, the minimum focusing distance is 13cm, which means that you will be very close to the subject (6cm).
 The AF is said to be good, but not as fast as the 14-35mm / 15-35mm which have a nano USM motor.

-Image quality is stunning at the center, at full aperture (f/2.8), average on the edges, and well behind on the extreme corners.
+Image quality is very strong in the center at full aperture (f/2.8), more average at the edges, and clearly weaker in the extreme corners.
 Closing to f/4 improves things overall in terms of sharpness and provides a more homogeneous image.
 Closing to f/5.6, extreme corners are still far from the quality obtained in the center.
 However, optical defects are there.
 Vignetting and distortion are huge (worse than the two zooms mentioned above) and so much so that uncorrected images almost look like images shot with a Fisheye lens!
 However, everything is properly fixed in JPEG in the camera and in software post-processing for RAWs.
 Chromatic aberrations are strong and visible, especially on the angles, but can be corrected once again.
 Flare is globally well managed!

 In the end, this Canon RF 16mm is a nice package, offering good value for money.
 The lens is very compact and light, and image quality is very good at the center but it gets worse towards the edges which could be a problem if you are looking for a very homogeneous image.
 Admittedly, the lens is neither stabilized nor tropicalized and has major optical defects, but these can be corrected -with Lightroom for example-.
 For the price, I would recommend this lens to anyone on a small budget, looking for a wide-angle lens.
 Mounted on a Canon R7 (RF APS-C), it feels very well balanced and offers, for example, a slightly more homogeneous 24mm equivalent since the APS-C sensor will be focused on the center of the lens.
 It is a good entry-level lens and not a bad choice while waiting for wide angle lenses for Canon RF APS-C.